jrmontag/mnist-sklearn/README.md

 - use ``virtualenv`` to create an isolated Python environment in this directory (and install all the necessary libraries)
 - download the raw binary data from [Yann LeCun's website](http://yann.lecun.com/exdb/mnist/) (about 10 MB)
 - convert those binary files to ``numpy`` arrays and write them to disk (about 400 MB)
-- start a set of sample model runs in the background
+- start a set of sample model runs
+- display the confusion matrices from the best cross-validation model

 The one-time environment setup may take a few minutes.
 The three sample models are staggered by the ``bash`` script and should be done in about 45 seconds.
 You can look at the data in ``log/`` to see what's going on, and look in ``saved_models/`` to see both the serialized models and per-model confusion matrices.